chrishtr/rendering/rendering-event-loop.md

 ### The browser context (aka rendering) event loop

 There are several event loops, but the most important is the [browsing context](https://html.spec.whatwg.org/multipage/browsers.html#browsing-context) event loop.
-This event loop is special because it is where tasks related to
+This event loop is special because it is where tasks related to the following all occur:

 * document-loaded scripts (as opposed to worker scripts),
 * DOM,
 * input event processing
 * rendering updates

-all occur.

 As it relates to rendering, the spec currently defines image decoding, video, and HTMLCanvasElement.{toBlob,convertToBlob} to be in parallel.

-However, any task which affects script-observable data (i.e. specific to a particular script realm, global or evironment settings object) [must not be in parallel](https://html.spec.whatwg.org/#event-loop-for-spec-authors) to the task queue on which such a script runs.
+However, any task which affects data observable by a script (i.e. specific to a particular script realm, global or environment settings object) [must not run in parallel](https://html.spec.whatwg.org/#event-loop-for-spec-authors) to other tasks in the queue which may run the script.
 This means that:
 * Script can not be run in parallel with script from the same realm
 * DOM (which is script-observable) cannot be mutated in parallel with script